-Students demonstrate practical skills and competencies necessary to begin acting as a primary midwife under supervision and prepare for Phase Two Assessment.
-Clinical Competency classes are required during the final trimester of a Phase and may not be extended.
-Learning Objectives:
+Students demonstrate practical skills and competencies necessary to begin acting as a primary midwife under supervision and prepare for the Phase 2 Integrated Assessment.
+Clinical Competency courses are required during the final trimester of a phase and may not be extended.

 - 1. Be oriented to and prepared for Level Two Integrated Assessment - 2.
 Practice skills appropriate for Primary level clinical practice - 3.
 Demonstrate fluency in appropriate clinical judgment and decision making - 4.
-Pass Level Two Integrated Assessment Skills Exam with a score of Competent or higher
+Pass all components of the Phase 2 Integrated Assessment with a score of competent or higher

-\CLNC 3010 Phase Three Practicum 2 cr.
+CLNC 3010 Phase Three Practicum 2 cr.

-PREREQUISITE: All phase two classes must be passed in clinical placement with approved preceptor.
+PREREOUISITE: All phase two classes must be passed in clinical placement with approved preceptor.